Host Country Studies Program

 At the end of the 15th century (1493), many Jews fleeing from the persecutions of Ferdinand and Isabella and seeking refuge in the Ottoman Empire settled in Thessaloniki, a city known to the Jews of the Diaspora since the Hellenistic period.
 The Ottomans were ordered to receive them cordially, with Bayazid, the Ottoman Sultan, allegedly remarking that the Catholic Monarchs (Ferdinand and Isabella) were considered wise, but wrongly so, since they impoverished Spain (by the expulsion of the Jews) and enriched Turkey.

-The Jewish Museum of Thessaloniki was founded to honour the rich and creative Sephardic (Spanish) heritage as it evolved in Thessaloniki after the 15th century.
+The Jewish Museum of Thessaloniki was founded to honor the rich and creative Sephardic (Spanish) heritage as it evolved in Thessaloniki after the 15th century.

 The Museum’s Collection is organized in 4 sections dedicated to: